 Sabbaticals are awarded by the President to tenured faculty who have served a minimum of seven years at Bellarmine.
 In general, a sabbatical is intended as an opportunity to engage in research or to engage in activities that advance one’s knowledge within a discipline, enhance the academic endeavors of the University, or lead to a greater appreciation of aesthetic value.
 The sabbatical may be for a single semester or academic year.
 Primary considerations for awards are merit of the proposal and time elapsed since last sabbatical.
 The total number of sabbaticals awarded annually is determined by the President and is contingent upon sufficient financial resources.

-Upon completion of the sabbatical period the faculty member reports to the VPAA the final outcomes of the sabbatical and provides an assessment of the progress made relative to the goals stated in the sabbatical proposal.
+Upon completion of the sabbatical period the faculty member reports to the Provost the final outcomes of the sabbatical and provides an assessment of the progress made relative to the goals stated in the sabbatical proposal.
 On average, five sabbaticals are granted annually.
 Additionally, the faculty presents at President McGowan’s annual Celebration of Faculty Achievement in the year following the sabbatical.

 More specific information regarding sabbaticals may be found in 126.96.36.199 of the Faculty Handbook and a sabbatical application may be found on the Faculty Development internal website.